 In X-Men: Days of Future Past, the storyline has ups and downs, and each character has his own unique personality.
-Not only that, the actors' outstanding acting skills are also a highlight, and the audience can't help but resonate with them after watching it., today we will talk about the difference between the movie - X-Men: Days of Future Past - the theatrical version and the Rugrats cut version.
+Not only that, the actors' outstanding acting skills are also a highlight, and the audience can't help but resonate with them after watching it., today we will talk about the difference between the movie - X-Men: Days of Future Past - the theatrical version and the Rugrats edited version.

-There is no difference (or not much) between the theatrical version and the Rugrats cut in the opening action sequence, in which the Sentinels hunt mutants in the future.However, John Altman, the film's scorer and editor, did score two versions of this scene.The first version was paired with more traditional music (the White House scene from X-Men 2), hoping to create a different experience from ordinary action scenes, but neither he nor director Bryan Singer was sure.Is this effect good enough?Another version of the soundtrack, more gothic, was a last-minute remake that was used in both the theatrical version and the Rugrats cut.But because the copy of the film was sent to China in advance, what the Chinese audience saw in the cinema was the first version.Considering that the movie was a big hit in China, Ottman and Singer felt that this might mean that the idea of the first version was correct, and it was an affirmation of his original vision.
+The opening action scene - the futuristic scene where the Sentinels hunt mutants - is no different (or not very different) between the theatrical version and the Rugrats Cut.However, John Altman, the film's scorer and editor, did score two versions of this scene.The first version was paired with more traditional music (the White House scene from X-Men 2), hoping to create a different experience from ordinary action scenes, but neither he nor director Bryan Singer was sure.Is this effect good enough?Another version of the soundtrack was more gothic and was redone at the last minute and used in the theatrical version and the “Rugrats Cut”.But because the copy of the film was sent to China in advance, what the Chinese audience saw in the cinema was the first version.Considering that the movie was a big hit in China, Ottman and Singer felt that this might mean that the idea of the first version was correct, and it was an affirmation of his original vision.

-Extended Scene 1 - After the future mutants gathered at the Great Wall of China, the theatrical version unanimously and directly approved that Wolverine should go back to the past to find Eric and Charles.But in the "Little Rugrats Cut", everyone first had a debate and had the necessary discussion on whether to fight for a future in which they might not even be born.
+Extended Scene 1 - After the future mutants gathered at the Great Wall of China, the theatrical version unanimously and directly approved that Wolverine should go back to the past to find Eric and Charles.But in “Rugrats Cut”, everyone first had a debate and had the necessary discussion on whether to strive for a future in which they might not even be born.

-Wolverine Time Travel - Bryan Singer originally wanted to do a five-minute time tunnel scene when Wolverine traveled back in time, but in the end he and Ultraman both realized that this film was already complex enough on a visual levelIt’s better to keep everything simple and use visual elements like water instead (Wolverine traveled to the past and saw a fish tank, and was soaked in sea water when he traveled back to the future).The action scenes where Wolverine fights others are slightly longer in the Rugrats Cut.In order to highlight the sense of the times in 1973, this edited version also adds Wolverine hearing the Vietnam War withdrawal broadcast while riding in the car, as well as the World Trade Center being built in the distant background.
+Wolverine Time Travel - Bryan Singer originally wanted to do a five-minute time tunnel scene when Wolverine traveled back in time, but in the end he and Ultraman both realized that this film was already complex enough on a visual levelIt’s better to keep everything simple and use visual elements like water instead (Wolverine traveled to the past and saw a fish tank, and was soaked in sea water when he traveled back to the future).The action scenes where Wolverine fights with others are slightly longer in “Rugrats Cut”.In order to highlight the sense of the times in 1973, this edited version also adds Wolverine hearing the Vietnam War withdrawal broadcast while riding in the car, as well as the World Trade Center being built in the distant background.

 Actor improvisation - in the scene where Wolverine meets the young Beast, Hugh Jackman improvised on his own and teased Nicholas Hoult on the spot.Similarly, it was Michael Fassbender's idea on the spot to have Charles punch Eric when he reunited.